The top hand creams you should use, according to dermatologists | CNN Underscored

 Eau Thermale Avène Cold Cream Concentrated Hand Cream ($15; amazon.com)

 King says she’s a big fan of this product because the cream is “fast-absorbing and paraben-free.”
-She adds, “Their studies showed that it lasts through five hand washings,” which is the energy we need from a hand cream right now.
+She adds, “Their studies showed that it lasts through five hand-washings,” which is the energy we need from a hand cream right now.

 Weleda Skin Food Original Ultra-Rich Cream ($14.89, originally $18.50; amazon.com)